 Located in the Eastern Caribbean, the U.S. Virgin Islands are American territories, which means U.S. citizens don't need different currency or a passport to visit.
 While the archipelago has many small rocks and uninhabited islands, the main places that travelers visit are St. Thomas (and nearby Water Island), St. John and St. Croix.

+Getting around the U.S. Virgin Islands is easier in some places than others.
 Although it's the largest of the U.S. Virgin Islands, St. Croix lies 40 miles away from its siblings across rough seas.
 Conversely, St. Thomas and St. John are a quick boat ride away from each other, with frequent passenger and car ferry service.
 A vacation encompassing all three will require some planning with a timetable, as well as a quick hop on a puddle jumper.

 San Juan, Puerto Rico, is another hub for air travel to this region.